Malachi Bogdanov

-In 2003 he wrote and directed Bill Shakespeare's Italian Job at the Edinburgh Festival and was the subject of a BBC documentary.
-In 2004 it also toured to the Neuss International Shakespeare Festival in Germany as well as returning to the Edinburgh Festival Fringe.
+In 2003, he wrote and directed Bill Shakespeare's Italian Job at the Edinburgh Festival and was the subject of a BBC documentary.
+In 2004, it also toured to the Neuss International Shakespeare Festival in Germany as well as returning to the Edinburgh Festival Fringe.
 He has directed a number of shows for the Neuss festival including his productions of Macbeth Kill Shakespeare (2004) and a new adaptation of Marlowe's Edward the Second (2006).
-The same year Malachi directed "Modern Cautionary Tales for Children" written and performed by Murray Lachlan Young, the show toured throughout the UK and gained five star reviews from The Scotsman and The List during its run at the Edinburgh Festival Fringe.
+That same year, Malachi directed "Modern Cautionary Tales for Children" written and performed by Murray Lachlan Young.
+The show toured throughout the UK and gained five star reviews from The Scotsman and The List during its run at the Edinburgh Festival Fringe.